rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 Generally, data falls into one of the following categories:

 1. **Input data**, Data that is used to parametrize and decide what is executed (usually from UI/Input).
 This belongs to the C#.
 Members are passes as arguments to native functions.
-   1.  `InputState` if shared between meshes
+   1.  :cs:struct:`InputState` if shared between meshes
-   2.  `MeshInputState` if specific to a mesh
+   2.  :cs:struct:`MeshInputState` if specific to a mesh
 1. **Mesh data**
    1. Vertex/Face data required for rendering the mesh, this is the most complicated.
 It must be part of the :cpp:struct:`MeshState` and shared between C# and C++.
 There is a lifecycle to this detailed in `Applying Mesh Data`_.
    1. Data that is used only for computations, this belongs to the C++ only :cpp:struct:`MeshStateNative`.
    1. (uncommon) data that must be shared between C++ and C#, such as results of a computation (e.g. selection size).
-This also belongs to the :cpp:struct:`MeshState`
+This also belongs to the :cpp:struct:`MeshState`.

 .. note::
 	Data shared between C#/C++ requires more effort to maintain as everything must be declared twice.
 For this reason all the input data is C# only.